Performance review tips for employees: Making the next one count

 Ideally, you should leave your one-to-one with a renewed understanding of your strengths and weaknesses.

-Law firm DLA Piper has implemented strengths-based feedback that helps employees identify their skill-set, and promotes heavily the application of new processes, techniques and ways of working to suit.
-The result was that the firm’s employees became up to six times more engaged.
+Law firm DLA Piper has implemented strengths-based feedback with their employees.
+This helps employees identify their skill-set.
+That, in turn, heavily promotes the application of new processes, techniques and ways of working to suit their needs.
+The result was that the firm's employees became up to six times more engaged.

 So there's definitely something to the idea of working with your boss to find new applications for your skills.

-Creating a list of aims, targets and brainstorming some actions that can be taken close to immediately after a review (with follow-ups where possible to analyse impact) are simple steps to ensuring the impact of your performance review if more than just the thought of “phew, that’s that for another year”.
-Those are all the performance review tips for employees that we’ve got for you today.
-To learn more about performance management, workplace feedback and employee engagement, visit the Weekly10 blog!
+Creating a list of aims, targets and brainstorming some immediate actions (with follow-ups where possible to analyse impact) are simple steps you can take.
+These ensure your performance review achieves more than just the thought of "phew, that's that for another year".
+Those are all the performance review tips for employees that we've got for you today.